 In 2002, American Water asked the California Public Utilities Commission (CPUC) for approval to raise rates in Felton by 57 percent over three years, citing an urgent need for infrastructure repairs.
-The water rate increase, approved by the state CPUC, spurred some public opposition, and a local grassroots organization formed in an attempt to “remunicipalize” the water system.
-After six years of American Water operations, the system was brought under public control via eminent domain.
-Critics like Food & Water Watch call Felton a “great victory” and applaud the current operations model, claiming water costs have decreased since remunicipalization in 2008.
-In reality, by 2016, water rates in Felton effectively will have doubled during eight years of public operations.
+The water rate increase, approved by the state CPUC, spurred some public opposition, and a local grassroots organization formed to push for a government takeover, or condemnation, of the water system.
+After six years of American Water operations, the system was brought under government control via eminent domain.
+Activists like Food & Water Watch call Felton a “great victory” and applaud the current operations model, claiming water costs have decreased since condemnation in 2008.
+In reality, water rates increased a total of 67 percent under government ownership between 2008 and 2016, about three times faster than condemnation proponents promised.
 And when the San Lorenzo Valley Water District Board proposes additional rate increases, local residents are largely ignored and no longer can rely upon a transparent CPUC rate-setting process to air their concerns.
 Learn more about the true story in Felton.

 In 1998, the Gary Sanitary District (GSD) awarded a 10-year, $95 million contract to United Water to operate the city’s wastewater treatment facility and sewage collection system.
 In 2008, the contract was extended for five additional years.
 However, in 2010, the two parties agreed to end the engagement after a series of disputes.
 Water activists claim that the experience in Gary “underscores how a private water company can prioritize profits over human and environmental health.”
 But in reality, before United took over operation in 1998, an EPA environmental engineer called the Gary Sanitary District the “most poorly operated sewage facility in the Midwest,” and the EPA considered the system incompliant.
 Just one year after the public-private partnership began, United and Gary received the U.S. Conference of Mayors’ Outstanding Achievement Award.
 When the contract was renewed in 2008, the president of the Gary Sanitary District said, “This public-private partnership has served Gary area residents well… We have made tremendous strides working with United Water during the past decade.”
 Learn more about the true story in Gary.